AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/npc/beledros-witherbloom-scc.md

   "name": "Claw"
 - "desc": "Beledros uses Miasmal Flow."
   "name": "Miasmal Flow (Costs 2 Actions)"
-- "desc": "Beledros magically summons 1d4 [pest mascots](3-Mechanics/CLI/bestiary/monstrosity/pest-mascot-scc.md)\
+- "desc": "Beledros magically summons 1d4 [pest mascots](/3-Mechanics/CLI/bestiary/monstrosity/pest-mascot-scc.md)\
     \ in unoccupied spaces she can see within 60 feet of herself.
 The pests obey her\
     \ commands and take their turns immediately after hers.
 Any creature, other than\
-    \ a pest, takes 9 (2d8) poison damage if it starts its turn within 5 feet of\
+    \ a pest, takes 9 (2d8) poison damage if it starts its turn within 5 feet of one\
-    \ one or more of these pests.
+    \ or more of these pests.
 When one of these pests drops to 0 hit points, Beledros\
     \ regains 9 hit points.
 These pests disappear after 10 minutes, when Beledros\
     \ dies, or when she uses this action again."
   "name": "Teeming with Life (Costs 3 Actions)" "source":
 - "SCC"
-"image": "3-Mechanics/CLI/bestiary/npc/token/beledros-witherbloom-scc.webp"
+"image": "/3-Mechanics/CLI/bestiary/npc/token/beledros-witherbloom-scc.webp"
 ```
 ^statblock